harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 <img width="665" src="https://user-images.githubusercontent.com/1081826/150208297-956f9794-d059-484d-a14b-e5d79802ef20.png">

-Then save the page, wait for a few minutes (Github redeploy your website everytime new changes are committed, which may take a few minutes to complete) and your website should look like:
+Then save the page, wait for a few minutes (Github redeploys your website every time new changes are committed, which may take a few minutes to complete) and your website should look like:

 <img width="1100" src="https://user-images.githubusercontent.com/1081826/150209796-23851c4d-e63f-449d-a043-6a34cb64c242.png">